Robotics Academy Certified Training for VEX V5 (Online)

-Classes at the Carnegie Mellon Robotics Academy are available to individuals who are at least 18 years of age and minors who have parental consent to enroll.
+Classes at the Carnegie Mellon Robotics Academy are available to individuals who are at least 18 years of age.
 The Carnegie Mellon Robotics Academy reserves the right to restrict, suspend or terminate any student for violation of these policies.
 In consideration of your involvement with the Carnegie Mellon Robotics Academy you agree to provide true, accurate and current information about yourself when you register.
 If you provide any information that is inaccurate or if the Carnegie Mellon Robotics Academy has reasonable grounds to suspect the information is inaccurate, the Carnegie Mellon Robotics Academy has the right to terminate your account.

 Purchasing a seat to online classes gives access to one participant only.
 Resources distributed as part of the class are for use of the participant only.
 Purchase Orders are also acceptable.
 Please contact the Carnegie Mellon Robotics Academy at firstname.lastname@example.org for information about registering for the course, payment for the course, or if the course will be held.
 Please email if you have questions about the content of the course.

 The Carnegie Mellon Robotics Academy is not responsible for any internet access or bandwidth fees you incur while taking this class.

 International Export Controls